beastbytes/yii-rbam/docs/source/manageRules.rst

 complete the form.
 The form has the following fields:

 * Name - The name of the Rule - Required
-* Description - Description of the Rule - Optional, *must* be left blank if using translations
+* Description - Description of the Rule - Required
 * Code - Code for the `execute()` method of the Rule, the code must return a boolean; `true` to allow access or `false` to deny - Required

 Update a Rule